 We have a guided tour of the city on arrival before some free time for last minute shopping or your own exploration of town.

-Back to Anchorage for some free time before a farewell dinner this evening at the fantastic Bridge Seafood Restaurant.
+Then back to Anchorage for some free time before a farewell dinner this evening at the fantastic Bridge Seafood Restaurant.
 The restaurant sits on a small bridge over Ship Creek, a salmon stream in the heart of Anchorage.
 If the salmon are running there will be plenty of fisher-people on the banks of the creek and you may even see a bear or two from your table.

 If you haven’t already tried Alaskan King Crab or Halibut (fish), now is the time to remedy that.